Learn how FTC findings, federal legislation, lawsuits, and new PBM models redefined transparency, pricing, and PBM accountability in 2024.

 The scrutiny of PBMs is far from over.
 Increased attention from Congress, the FTC, media outlets, and patients underscores the urgency for change.
 At the same time, organizations are stepping up to protect their interests and prioritize their employees’ well-being.

 This new era of oversight means organizations must be proactive in addressing PBM practices.
 Employers who fail to align with legislative mandates or neglect to audit their PBMs risk increased costs, potential litigation, and reputational harm.
-Partnering with a PBM that is already compliant with evolving regulations like Rightway offers a significant advantage.
+Partnering with a PBM that is compliant with evolving regulations like Rightway offers a significant advantage.
 Rightway’s transparent, fiduciary-aligned PBM approach ensures compliance with current and future legislative requirements while delivering an unmatched member experience for your teams.

 Read moreIn response to the recent FTC interim staff report on PBMs, Rightway is proud to show the proactive measures and industry-leading practices we have implemented to ensure transparency, fair pricing, and better healthcare outcomes for our clients and members.